 We understand that so many of you are already engaging in practices to provide for your local food pantries.
 We do not wish to discourage you as we truly appreciate your willingness to consider those most in need.
 We understand the cost of processing and the nature of business and therefore want to offer an option where you can continue to make a living while doing good for the community.
-Lastly, in regard to storage facilities, Wyoming Hunger Initiative is committed to providing solutions for local processors who are willing to participate.
+Lastly, in regard to storage capacity in your facilities, Wyoming Hunger Initiative is committed to providing solutions for those who are willing to participate.

-Since the beginning, over 25,000 lbs of meat has been donated to local food pantries in Wyoming.
-That translates to over 100,000 meals provided.
+In 2021, 9,996 pounds of game meat was donated to local food pantries in Wyoming.
+That translates to 39,984 meals provided from just the second year of this program.
 This handbook outlines the guidelines as set forth by the Wyoming Department of Agriculture and the Wyoming Game & Fish Department for participation.
 We want to invite you to be part of this statewide effort and look forward to working with each of you.